antoni909/README.md/CF201/read-14.md

     What Google Learned From Its Quest to Build the Perfect Team Read the following articles and/or review the following examples on CSS animations:

-    Read this article on CSS Transforms
-    Read this article on CSS Transitions & Animations 1 simple CSS3 transitions that will wow your users 1 Buttons animated
+    Read this article on CSS Transforms, Transitions & Animations 1 simple CSS3 transitions that will wow your users 1 Buttons animated
     CSS3 Animations: Keyframes